-The Passenger's Front Airbag Poses Serious Risks
+The Passenger's Front Airbag Can Pose Serious Risks

-Front airbags have been designed to help protect adults in a moderate to severe frontal collision.
+Front airbags have been designed to help protect adults in a moderate to severe frontal collisions.
 To do this the passenger's front airbag is quite large, and it can inflate with enough force to cause very serious injuries.